Google’s new operating system “Andromeda” will be debuted very soon.

-Google should be spilling the beans on their new OS, along with possible details about their “Pixel 3” convertible laptop.
-This is exciting news.
+Google will soon be spilling the beans on their new OS, along with possible details about their “Pixel 3” convertible laptop.
+This is very exciting news.[the_ad id=”2478″]

 A lot of people don’t seem to know about Andromeda, or they just don’t really care about it.
 It’s Google next operating system.
 And every release of something big from Google always leaves me impressed.

 What is Google Andromeda?
 What does it do?

 Now, think about if the OS was optimized to run those apps.
 Instead of Chrome OS, which is basically a web browser as an OS, you have a different OS built to tie both the apps and the OS together- sort of like a hybrid of the two that work in harmony.

 One Huawei Nexus tablet, and one convertible laptop, according to multiple sites around the web.
 The Google Pixel 3 (this is an unconfirmed name), is said to be the convertible laptop which would be equipped with a thin profile and touchscreen display of 12.3 inches- optimized for Android apps with Andromeda.
 The Andromeda OS will utilize both types of devices, and possibly more to bring you the best of apps on a device other than a smartphone.

-Google’s “Pixel 3” may be the flagship laptop to debut Andromeda- or not
+Google’s “Pixel 3” may be the flagship laptop to debut Andromeda- or not[the_ad id=”2505″]

 These specs are much higher than your standard Chromebook, which usually only sport a weaker processor, 16GB of storage, and 2GB of RAM.
-This hints that the Pixel 3 will be able to do more, and that Andromeda OS may be heavier on the resources, which means it could be a full-fledged operating system.
-Or it could just be that the Pixel series is Google’s flagship performance line of laptops, and that actual devices running Andromeda may be much more Chromebook-like under the hood in specs- that is, a lightweight OS.
+This hints that the Pixel 3 will be able to do more and that Andromeda OS may be heavier on the resources, which means it could be a full-fledged operating system.
+Or it could just be that the Pixel series is Google’s flagship performance line of laptops, and that actual device running Andromeda may be much more Chromebook-like under the hood in specs- that is, a lightweight OS.

-But then again, this is all based on rumors running around the web moreso than confirmed facts.
+But then again, this is all based on rumors running around the web more so than confirmed facts.
 So, the new OS, the new tablet, and even the new “Pixel 3” are subject to change as updates roll out about this stuff.

 As for the tablet, it’s supposed to be built on mobile-first hardware.
 This means that the tablet is designed with a mobile experience in mind, and the hardware, design, and body will be built in the same manner.